 If one considers the input data as the initial value of the ODE, i.e., , and let the target vector be equal to the value of the hidden activation for some depth , i.e., the ODE has a unique solution that can be found by means of any ODE solver of choice

-This solution allows one to discover the complex relationship between and .
-But a problem remains: how to choose both L and parameters ?
-Luckily backpropagation comes to the rescue again as in .
-Just like with any standard deep learning model, one can use a specific form of backpropagation to compare the predictions produced by the network with the true target values, epoch by epoch.
-It is then that would one use the error to optimize all those free parameters.
+This solution allows one to discover the relationship between and .
+But a problem remains: choosing the parameters L and .
+Luckily backpropagation comes to the rescue again (see ).
+Just like in standard deep learning models, one can use a specific form of backpropagation to compare the predictions produced by the network with the true target values, epoch by epoch.
+It’s then possible to use the error to optimize the free parameters.

 - ODE networks are memory efficient.
-Unlike standard deep learning models, neural ODE models can be trained with constant memory cost as a function of depth.
+Unlike standard deep learning models, the memory cost of training neural ODE models does not grow as a function of depth.

 - ODE networks require less parameters.
 Neural ODEs may require less parameters to achieve comparable or better accuracy than classical deep neural networks in supervised learning tasks.
-One important conclusion is that they can be trained using less data.
+One important conclusion is that training requires less data.

 - ODE networks are more flexible time-series models.
 Unlike recurrent neural networks, neural ODEs can naturally incorporate data arriving at arbitrary times, i.e., unequally spaced data points.
 This allows one to build more generic time-series models.

 Moreover, neural ODEs have showed to learn differential equations directly from data.
-Since many phenomena in physics, biology and economics can be described by differential equations, researchers are looking at ODE networks as a natural solution to such problems, taking advantage of more powerful tools that may accelerate the pace of scientific discoveries.
+Since the standard models for many phenomena in physics, biology and economics use differential equations, researchers are looking at ODE networks as a natural solution to such problems.